aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront/README.md

 });
 ```

+Note:
+- Can only be used in US East (N. Virginia) Region (us-east-1) as WebACL for CloudFront must stay in `us-east-1` region.
-Note: cannot be used if webAclId already specified
+- Cannot be used if webAclId already specified.

 See: